DASPRiD/Formidable/doc/src/mappings.md

     `datetime`, you don't have to set the `$localTime` parameter.
 When using the `datetime-local` type, the browser will not submit a time zone, so it is important to pass a time zone to the factory in which the datetime should be interpreted, if not UTC, and set `$localTime` to `true`.

-# Validation

-All build-in mappings support additionally validation.
-To assign a constraint to a mapping, you can call the `verifying(ConstraintInterface $constraint)` method on it, which will return a new instance of the mapping with the constraint added to it.
-You can call the method multiple times to generated an object with multiple constraints assigned.